streetcomplete/StreetComplete/README.md

 ## Translations
 Translations for strings added in SCEE can be done [using Weblate](https://translate.codeberg.org/projects/scee/).
+You will need an account to update translations and add languages.
+Add the language you want to translate to in _Languages_ -> _Manage translated languages_ in the top menu bar.

 ## Permissions
 SCEE asks for two more permissions than StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
 Both are used only in an experimental feature to notify about nearby quests when the app is in the background.